babrar/knowledge-base/notes/snowflake/Snowflake Tutorial Notes.md

 FILE_FORMAT = (FORMAT_NAME = USDA_FILE_FORMAT);
 ```
 - S3 (csv-like) data can be queried without loading into table first.
 The column names have to be $1, $2 and so on..
-This allows a nice way to skip loading raw data by **transforming** the data enroute.
+This allows a nice way to skip loading raw data by **transforming** the data en route.
 I.E.
 ```sql
 -- PREVIEW from S3 directly
 select REPLACE($1, '~'), REPLACE($2, '~')